-Whether it’s getting the green light on a new venture, or securing an additional round of funding, entrepreneurs and innovators are constantly faced with the challenge of demonstrating progress to their stakeholders.
+Whether it’s getting the green light on a new venture or securing an additional round of funding, entrepreneurs and innovators are constantly faced with the challenge of demonstrating progress to their stakeholders.

-Up until now, we have typically relied on two measures of progress: how much stuff we’re building and how much money we are making?
+Up until now, we have typically relied on two measures of progress: how much stuff we’re building and how much money we are making.
 Both of these are unreliable proxies of progress that can mislead us down the wrong path of building something nobody wants.

-Traditional accounting metrics, like revenue, profit and ROI, aren’t helpful at the early stages because they all track negative or near-zero.
+Traditional accounting metrics, like revenue, profit, and ROI, aren’t helpful at the early stages because they all track negative or near-zero.
 Even at later stages, relying solely on aggregate revenue and profitability can mask uncovering the right growth strategies.
 The common tendency is to want to collect and analyze as much data as possible.
 But in a world where we can measure almost anything, it’s easy to drown in a sea of non-actionable data.

-Read on to learn how to effectively define, measure, and communicate progress with your internal and external stakeholders, without drowning in a sea of numbers.
+Read on to learn how to effectively define, measure, and communicate progress with your internal and external stakeholders without drowning in a sea of numbers.

 The Starting Gate

 Meet Bob and Josh.
-Both have a great idea for a business.
+Both have great ideas for a business.
 This is the most exciting time of their venture when anything seems possible.
 Bob spends the next several weeks writing a 60-page business plan.
-He knows that the trick is starting with the right “exit number” and then working backwards.
+He knows that the trick is starting with the right “exit number” and then working backward.
 The right “exit number” needs to be big enough to maximize the odds of getting the funding, but just within the realm of believability.
 There is a running joke in business schools that the best spreadsheets get funded.
 So he labors endlessly on his forecasts, often made up of hundreds of numbers.
 Then he hits the pitching circuit to raise funding for his idea.

 Josh takes a different route.
-He believes it would be more effective to first build out his solution and make it easier for others to visualize his vision.
+He believes it would be more effective first to build out his solution and make it easier for others to visualize his vision.
 Halfway through, he realizes that he underestimated the scope of his solution and decides he needs to secure additional resources to continue.
-So he too drafts up a business plan and hits the pitching circuit.
+So he, too, drafts up a business plan and hits the pitching circuit.
 After several additional months of pitching and lots of rejection, both manage to raise just enough capital to move forward.